Female genital dermatoses

-This symposium on “Female genital dermatoses” goes on to discuss certain inflammatory, infectious, and neoplastic genital dermatoses.
-The first review article of the symposium discusses premalignant conditions of the vulva.
-This is followed by an overview of vulvar inflammatory disorders which encompass a varied group of conditions such as contact dermatitis, lichen planus, and lichen sclerosus, which if left untreated have a tendency to chronicity, and even malignancy in select cases.
-The third review article deals with the non-sexually acquired bacterial infections of the vulva and their appropriate management.
-The last review is on the controversial entity “cytolytic vaginosis,” a condition that closely mimics vulvovaginal candidiasis symptomatically.
+The fourth review article of the issue discusses premalignant conditions of the vulva.
+This is followed by a review on vulvar inflammatory disorders which encompass a varied group of conditions such as contact dermatitis, lichen planus, and lichen sclerosus, which if left untreated have a tendency to chronicity, and even malignancy in select cases.
+The sixth review article deals with the non-sexually acquired bacterial infections of the vulva and their appropriate management.
+The seventh and the last review is on the controversial entity “cytolytic vaginosis,” a condition that closely mimics vulvovaginal candidiasis symptomatically.
 However, there are conflicting opinions regarding the existence of an entity which causes vaginal discharge, pruritus, dysuria, and dyspareunia in the affected due to the overgrowth of vaginal lactobacilli.

 Declaration of patient consent

 Not required as there are no patients in this article.

 Dr. Smitha Prabhu is on the editorial board of the Journal.